 Many times financing is outsourced to a financial services firm vs. held in-house.

-Availability of in-house financing is often viewed as an indicator of an organization's financial stability.
-Typically, a relationship with a third-party vendor will not be as strong in the event some flexibility in the contract or underwriting is required.
+Availability of in-house financing is viewed as an indicator of an organization's financial stability.
+A relationship with a third-party vendor is not be as strong.

 How they are financing you:

-Equipment leasing and financing is much less regulated than most industries, which allows bad actors to flourish.
+Equipment lease financing is much less regulated than most industries, which allows bad actors to flourish.

 The Federal Trade Commission recently released a report, Scams and Your Small Business that cautions executives that scammers often deceptively offer unrealistic deals on equipment leasing.
 The report further states to be wary of fine print, half-truths and flat-out lies to get a business owner’s signature on a contract.